- On 25/07/2020

 On the way back to your hotel, stopping by the Spice Bazaar is a must, also you may start the day with it before the cruise if you will depart from Eminonu.

-Then you may climb to the panaromic and the iconic hill of the town that is named with the famous French writer Pierre Loti.
-Also you will have chances to glance at the beautiful examples of the Ottoman archtitecture while visiting Suleymaniye and Eyupsultan Mosques.
+Then you may climb to the panoramic and the iconic hill of the town that is named with the famous French writer Pierre Loti.
+Also, you will have chances to glance at the beautiful examples of Ottoman architecture while visiting Suleymaniye and Eyupsultan Mosques.

-You may also plan your 3 day itinerary with your guide by booking with us, which will take you out of the hassle of the city, help you waste the minimum of time and make the most of it.
+You may also plan your 3-day itinerary with your guide by booking with us, which will take you out of the hassle of the city, help you waste the minimum of time, and make the most of it.